18th Edition Exam: What to Expect & How to Pass

 While the exam is open book, certain regulations come up so frequently that you should know them without needing to look them up.
 This saves significant time.
 The regulations worth committing to memory include:

-• Regulation 411.3.4 — 30 mA RCD protection for socket outlets up to 32 A, outdoor mobile equipment, and domestic lighting circuits
+- ✓Regulation 411.3.3 — 30 mA RCD protection for socket outlets up to 32 A and mobile equipment up to 32 A for use outdoors (Regulation 411.3.4 covers domestic lighting circuits)

 Step 3: Practise with Past Papers